 School Districts - Claimants must use the California Department of Education (CDE) approved indirect cost rate for the year in which funds are expended.
-As this information is readily available online at https://www.cde.ca.gov/fg/ac/ic/, there is no need for claimants to file supporting documentation for indirect costs with their claims.
+As this information is readily available on the CDE website, there is no need for claimants to file supporting documentation for indirect costs with their claims.

-Community College Districts - Claimants may claim indirect costs using the SCO's methodology (Form FAM-29C) or, if specifically allowed by a state-mandated cost program's Ps & Gs, a district may choose to claim indirect costs using either (a) a federally approved rate prepared in accordance with the Office of Management and Budget (OMB) Circular A-21, Cost Principles for Educational Institutions; or (b) a flat 7% rate.
+Community College Districts - Claimants may claim indirect costs using the SCO's methodology (Form FAM-29C) or, if specifically allowed by a state-mandated cost program's Ps & Gs, a district may choose to claim indirect costs using either (a) a federally approved rate prepared in accordance with the OMB Circular A-21, Cost Principles for Educational Institutions; or (b) a flat 7% rate.
 The Form FAM-29C indirect cost rate and the flat 7% indirect cost rate are applied to Salaries and Benefits, whereas the federally approved rate is applied to the allocation base used in developing the federally approved rate.
 If claimants are using an indirect cost rate that exceeds 7%, documentation to support the indirect cost rate must be submitted with the claim.